-We might be guiltlessly justified in performing such retro-manoeuvres, if only because we instinctively know what hurts and what nurtures us; what intimidates and what inspires us.
-We suspect that the intrusive urgency with which new technologies place demands upon us, is primarily for someone else's power, glory and profit.
+We might justifiably suspect that the intrusive urgency with which new technologies place demands upon us is primarily for someone else's power, glory and profit.
 It does not have our own best interests - as rounded and vulnerable, curious and adventuring creatures - in mind.

-Thus, what I call 'Technologies of Romance' might include an aspect of care and well-being, aiming to take the harsh and unadorned edge off new technologies; encouraging a perverse deceleration, diversion, or even a reversed trajectory, a clumsy retreat that goes awkwardly against the contemporary grain.
+Thus, the long standing project that I call Technologies of Romance might include an aspect of care and well-being capable of taking the harsh and unadorned edge off new technologies and of encouraging a perverse deceleration, suspension, diversion, even a reversed trajectory, or clumsy retreat that goes awkwardly against the contemporary grain.